jonasschneider/cor/README.md

 - [x] Enter 64-bit long mode and never worry about the 80s again
 - [x] Print something on the serial console
 - [x] Set up debugging symbols & stack traces for stage2 kernel code
+- [x] Switch to Multiboot/GRUB2 for reduced headaches
 - [x] Minimal ELF userspace binary loader
   - [x] Make a minimal ELF that uses statically linked kernel functions to print something
   - [x] Make a minimal ELF that somehow signals that it's executing (HLT)